SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Int
 ~~~

-In most cases, there's no need to pick a specific size of integer to use in your code.
+In most cases, you don't need to pick a specific size of integer to use in your code.
 Swift provides an additional integer type, ``Int``,
 which has the same size as the current platform's native word size: